zpix1/easyparking/README.md

 1. Create a branch from main in format `<your_id>/#<issue-id>-<issue-description>` ex: `ibaksheev/#8267-repo-template`.
 2. Develop a feature / fix a bug in that branch
-3. Create a merge request on GitHub
+3. Create a merge request on GitHub, wait for review
 4. LGTM, merged!

 ## Linter and prettier